The Practical Guide to Party Tents

 Light-weight ?fair weather? tents are designed for ease of mobility and use for shade.

 On the other hand, there are the more durable, heavy-duty pop up canopies.
-An example of these would be the Caravan Monster line.
+An example of these would be the Caravan Magnum line.
 They are more durable thanks to their very robust and heavy frame.
 These waterproof enclosures require additional set up time but can withstand more prolonged use.

 If you're looking for more detailed information about pop up canopies, check out our Pop Up Canopy Buying Guide, where you can find more in-depth advice and specifics.